ARTICLE

 EARLY WORK

-In junior high school and high school, Calambokidis started one of the first recycling programs in his neighborhood outside Washington, D.C.
+In junior high school and high school, Calambokidis started one of the first recycling programs in his outside Washington, D.C.

 His father was an Olympic sailor, which helped instill an interest in the water and its organisms.
-“Even though he died when I was young, there was a bit of a maritime tradition there,” Calambokidis says.
+“Even though he died when I was young, there was a bit of a there,” Calambokidis says.

 MOST EXCITING PART OF YOUR WORK